KonnorRogers/vps_setup/README.md

 # Warnings
-   This is a very fragile process only currently tested in a ubuntu 18.04 environment
+   This is a very fragile process only currently tested in a ubuntu 18.04 environment when using eclim, you must have X11 forwarding enabled ifnyou are using SSH
+   IE: ssh -X root@10.10.10.10

 # Updating amazon ec2 instance as text

+## NOT SUPPORTED CURRENTLY

     Amazon instances not currently test

     sudo yum install git -y
     git clone https://github.com/ParamagicDev/vps-setup.git
     sudo bash ~/ec2setup/amazon-ec2-install.bash

 # Updating linode instance